 Introduction

-Norwich city council is a billing authority and has a duty to administer council tax as regulated by The Local Government Finance Act 1992 and this determines the discounts and exemptions that should be given.
+Norwich City Council is a billing authority and has a duty to administer Council Tax in accordance with The Local Government Finance Act 1992 (as amended) and this determines the discounts and exemptions that should be given.

 Applications for local discounts